Perfect Whipped Fresh Ricotta

 I would also love it paired with some grilled peaches and a drizzle of honey.

-To my whipped ricotta I have added (so far) roasted red peppers, fresh basil, lemon zest and a basil and mint pesto.
+To my whipped ricotta, I have added (so far) roasted red peppers, fresh basil, lemon zest and a basil and mint pesto.
 They have been sublime.
 I also plan to try adding some Sundried Tomato Pesto.

-I think this little recipe-trick is one of the best kept secrets in cooking – and then you can use it (plain or flavored) pretty much anywhere you would use fresh ricotta – lasagna, stuffed shells, even in a little ramekin as part of a cheese plate.
+I think this little recipe trick is one of the best-kept secrets in cooking – and then you can use it (plain or flavored) pretty much anywhere you would use fresh ricotta – lasagna, stuffed shells, even in a little ramekin as part of a cheese plate.

-Using Fresh Ricotta
+Making Whipped Fresh Ricotta

 A note – this isn’t called Whipped Fresh Ricotta for nothing — it’s really only worth making with fresh ricotta cheese.
 I am super ok with using packaged ricotta from the refrigerator section of the supermarket for my lasagna and the like, but for this, where the ricotta is standing proudly all on its own, you’re going to want to seek out fresh.